 What changes are happening?

-Beginning in summer 2017, incremental sections of neighborhoods along the Davis Drive corridor and westward to NC 55 (defined by orange boundaries in the map below) will be transitioned from the current Western Pressure Zone (WPZ) into the Central Pressure Zone (CPZ).
-We expect an increase of approximately 40 pounds per square inch (psi) in the municipal water pressure throughout the defined area, resulting in the “zone shift.”
+Beginning in summer 2017, incremental sections of neighborhoods along the Davis Drive corridor and westward to NC 55 (defined by orange boundaries in the map below) were transitioned from their current Western Pressure Zone (WPZ) into the Central Pressure Zone (CPZ).
+We expect an increase of approximately 45 pounds per square inch (psi) in the municipal water pressure throughout the defined area, resulting in the “zone shift.”

 How do I know if my property is within the area of the pressure zone modification?